-I help runners & joggers who struggle with losing weight to eat well, stay cravings-free and increase their energy levels.
+I help people who struggle with losing weight to eat well, stay cravings-free and increase their energy levels.

 "To find what one needs to be healthy is not coaching.
 Everyone knows best what they need to make them healthy.
 The difference is that with coaching you have someone to partner with that will help you learning the way and unlock your full potential."